 Flax seeds: 8 grams per 0.25 cup

-Our Saving Dinner Perfect Paleo Protein mixes were created by yours truly, and they are the protein powders I use in my daily smoothie.
+Our Full Bloom Perfect Paleo Protein powders were created by yours truly, and they are the protein powders I use in my daily smoothie.